dustinpfister/blog_posts/_posts/js-eval.md

 ## 1 - Basics of js eval

 In this section I will be starting out with just a few basic examples of eval in core javaScript as such these examples should work in just about all javaScript environments.
 Although I will be keeping these examples fairly simple I assume that you have at least some background with [javaScript when it comes to getting started](/2018/11/27/js-getting-started/).
+There is more than one way of getting started of course beyond just the way that you might have started with javaScript.
+For example I have started by writing files and opening them up in a web browser using the file protocol.
+However it is also possible to get started in the javaScript console of a web browser, or use nodejs and just write sever side scripts outside of a web browser.

 ### - Source is up on github